yetanotherbhai/target.en/help/c-target-mobile-app/c-mobile-visual-experience-composer/c-mobile-visual-experience-composer-ios.md

 **Passing parameters for next view trigger:**

-We have provided some automatic views that are created by default, such as "AUTO_<viewControllerName>" for each view controller present in your app.
+We have provided some automatic views that are created by default, such as "AUTO_&lt;viewControllerName&gt;" for each view controller present in your app.
 If you want to pass these parameters, you can call the following API:

 ```
 //For Objective-c